Who, why, what?

 I enjoy writing, whether I do it well or not is for the reader to judge.
 Here, I share common interests in wildlife and conservation – urban wildlife in particular.
 Sharing my enthusiasm for the world around us.

-I’m a retired biologist and former concertina player.
+I’m a retired biologist and one-time morris-dancing, concertina player.
 My career shifted from field biology to laboratories, where I spent decades looking down microscopes.
 Now retired, I pursue wildlife biology projects and share my knowledge and enthusiasm with anyone, especially kids.
 I’m a Fellow of the Royal Society of Biology and past-President of Bird Protection Quebec, Canada’s oldest bird conservation charity.

 Posts may include mini-biographies of local species or discuss finding elusive plants and animals.
 I’m a wildlife gardener with seasonal tips for attracting birds, bees, and butterflies.
 I advocate for GreenBirding and citizen science.
 I lean left politically.
-See “The Book” on the menu above - it’s a natural history of a small town which one day I will rewrite.

-Richard Gregson PhD MPhil FRSB
+Richard Gregson

 Why subscribe?